open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 As mentioned in the introduction, the instrumentation API for OpenTelemetry .NET is the .NET `Activity` API.
-Guidance for instrumenting using this API is documented fully in the TBD(dotnet activity user guide link), but is described here as well.
+Guidance for instrumenting using this API is documented fully in the [activity user guide](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.DiagnosticSource/src/ActivityUserGuide.md), but is described here as well.

 1. Install the `System.Diagnostics.DiagnosticSource` package version `5.0.1` or